microsoft/atlas-design/site/src/components/markdown.md

 # Markdown

 The markdown element provides bare element styling to lists, paragraphs and inline code.
+This element is most often used to render the content section of a page.

 ```html
 <div class="markdown">